Achillea millefolium

 -

-The finely divided, pinnatifid to decompoundly pinnatifid, leaves give the plant a soft fern-like texture, making it attractive even when the erect flowering branches are not in season; bloom is from mid to late summer, into early fall.
-It has a tendency to spread in beds.
+The tiny radial and disc whitish flowers occur in flat-topped corymbs in dense heads in early to mid-summer into fall.
+The leaves give the plant a soft fern-like texture, making it attractive even when the erect flowering branches are not in season.

 Quick ID Hints: